peterjwest/follow_platformer/README.md

 ## How to use

-1. Include the minified script on your page (recommended at the bottom of the body tag)
+1. Include the minified script on your page (recommended at the bottom of the body tag), [download link](dist/platformer.min.js)

 2. Include jQuery on the page before the script